anthonymarinated/anthonymarinated/README.md

 ![Typing SVG](https://readme-typing-svg.herokuapp.com?size=20&vCenter=true&height=24&lines=Welcome+to+my+Github!;Full+stack+software+engineer;Based+in+New+York;)

 ## 🧩 About me
-Hi, I’m a software Engineer specializing in building and deploying full-stack JavaScript applications with React, Redux and Node.
-My recent work has been developing cloud integration technologies, specifically working on an App Performance Monitoring tool for unpublished Cloudflare workers.
+I’m a software Engineer specializing in building and deploying full-stack JavaScript applications with React, Redux and Node.
+My recent work has been with cloud integration technologies, specifically working on an APM tool for developing Cloudflare workers.
 Contributor to the open source community, when I'm not walking my dog.

 ## Where to find me
 [![Github](https://img.shields.io/badge/-Github-181717?style=for-the-badge&logo=Github&logoColor=white)](https://github.com/anthonymarinated)